-In a matter of a few days, over one million Ukrainians have fled their country heading westward as refugees from Putin’s war on Ukraine.
+Over a few days, more than one million Ukrainians have fled their country, heading westward as refugees from Putin’s war on Ukraine.

 The Biden administration is facing mounting pressure from lawmakers and advocates to allow thousands of Ukrainians who are temporarily working or studying in the United States to remain, rather than force them to return to their war-torn country.
 Many people have contacted our law firm to find out what can be done for their Ukrainian family members, friends, or employees.
 We will outline some options in this newsletter.

 So, what are Ukrainians’ Immigration Options?

 There are short-term measures and long-term measures that need to be considered and this situation is especially tricky as the U.S. embassy in Kiev has closed and suspended all visa issuance operations.

 Employment-based visas are available for Ukrainian nationals, such as the H-1B visa, L-1, etc. If you are an employer who needs certain degreed positions (such as in IT, engineering, etc.) and you wish to help by offering positions and visa sponsorships to Ukrainian nationals in need, please contact our office at firstname.lastname@example.org with the job description(s) you have a need for.

 o Investor Visas